psons/tlog/README.md

 directories named in endeavors file will be scanned for stories.
 # feature branch: endeavors
-/ - get a list of endeavor dirs d - sj_file_list_by_dir for each of the list of endeavor dirs. d - add all the tasks from those stories, just as if they were found in the journal. d - build a comparator to detect if a story is already in the backlog before adding.
+x - get a list of endeavor dirs x - sj_file_list_by_dir for each of the list of endeavor dirs. x - add all the tasks from those stories, just as if they were found in the journal. d - build a comparator to detect if a story is already in the backlog before adding.
  - keep it simple for now, just compare the self.top ignoring
-	- the leader and trailing whitespsce
+	- the leader and trailing whitespace d - don't add tasks that are already in the journal
+ - process the journal first.
  - for now ignore incoming, favoring support for edits in the journal.
 	- later support change detection via a hash attribute
 		- or define a way to merge stories.